JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

 > [!Success] admin.ovpn
 > For convenience, we uploaded the administrative OpenVPN config file as an artifact on the GitHub Actions run.
 This config would bootstrap our access to the CTF services.

-This would send notifications to use through Discord using a simple webhook, making sure everyone was aware when a deployment was started, completed, canceled, or failed.
+This would send notifications to us through Discord using a simple webhook, making sure everyone was aware when a deployment was started, completed, canceled, or failed.

 ![[Pasted image 20240519111740.png]]